Avigliana Castle: History

-11th & 12th centuries
+11th and 12th centuries

 The earliest mention of a castrum Avilianae dates back to 961.
 It is first documented in the marginalia of a chronicle dated between 1058 and 1061 concerning the foundation of the Sacra di San Michele.
 The chronicler mentions that the margrave Arduin V used to reside in the castle of Avigliana.
 This stronghold also performed an important defensive function as a base during the 10th century in the long fight against the Saracen invasion of north-western Italy.

 In 1137, the building is documented as being one of the favourite seats of Amadeus III, Count of Savoy when he resided on this side of the Alps (the Counts of Savoy had only acquired Piedmont in 1091 through the dowery of the margravine Adelaide of Susa).
 It was the base for his expansion towards Turin in the following century.
 Humbert III of Savoy, Amadeus III's son and heir, was born there on 4 August 1136.

 Avigliana was a significant source of revenue for the Savoy family as it stood on a popular merchant route to France and Flanders and was a source of tolls.

 When there were no counts in residence, the castle of Avigliana was the permanent seat of a castellan (appointed by the count) who administered the surrounding territory on behalf of his master, who in turn was a feudal lord of the Holy Roman Emperor.

 Frederick Barbarossa destroyed the castle during his descent into Italy, together with the surrounding villages of Ferronia and Pagliarino, and it was later rebuilt by Thomas I of Savoy.

 The current state of the castle: broken walls and rooms open to the sky.

 Over the course of three centuries, the castle was established as one of the count's main command centres, resulting in the growth of an urban settlement at the foot of the hill on which it stood.

 Nothing is known about the construction of the castrum at the end of the 10th century and very little about the following two centuries.
 In the 11th century, the castle and village comprised basic layout of a fortified hilltop with an adjacent older settlement lining the Via Francigena that passed on the northern side of the rocky protuberance of Mount Pezzulano.